nE0sIghT/chrome-gnome-shell/README.md

 In order to work with [GNOME Shell extensions repository](https://extensions.gnome.org/) in Google Chrome browser you must install [GNOME Shell integration extension](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) and native connector.

-The easiest way to install extension is use [Chrome web store](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep).

-As for native connector the preferred way is use your distro's favorite package manager.
+The easiest way to install both is use your distro's favorite package manager.

 For Gentoo Linux ebuild is available in vortex overlay.
 If you use Layman just type:
 ```
 layman -a vortex
-emerge -av gnome-extra/gs-chrome-connector
+emerge -av gnome-extra/chrome-gnome-shell
 ```
-For Arch Linux there is a PKGBUILD available in the AUR: [gs-chrome-connector](https://aur.archlinux.org/packages/gs-chrome-connector-git/)
+For Arch Linux there is a PKGBUILD available in the AUR: [gs-chrome-connector](https://aur.archlinux.org/packages/gs-chrome-connector-git/).

-If there is no native connector package in your distro you can install it using cmake or manually.
+If there is no package in your distro you can install extension via [Chrome web store](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) and native connector using cmake or manually.

 Manual installation
 ------------